Written by Mal Webb

 I like notes, pure and clear

-That's the sound that I love to hear
+That's the sound that I long to hear

 Perfect tones, if you please